hondatabase/.github/profile/README.md

-# Welcome to Hondatabase
+# Welcome to Hondabase

 Your Future Honda Technical Knowledge Hub

-Hondatabase will be a community-driven, open-source project aiming to become the most reliable and user-friendly knowledgebase for Honda enthusiasts worldwide.
+Hondabase will be a community-driven, open-source project aiming to become the most reliable and user-friendly knowledgebase for Honda enthusiasts worldwide.
 Our main website is currently under development, and while some tools are already available, we're working on setting up our repositories and documentation to enable community contributions.

-## About Hondatabase
+## About Hondabase

 We're laying the foundation for a comprehensive resource that will cover everything from routine maintenance to performance modifications for all Honda vehicles.
 Our goal is to create a platform where both seasoned mechanics and curious owners can find and share valuable information about their Honda vehicles.